google-marketing-solutions/argon/README.md

   - Set `ignore` to a list of Report File IDs, to skip wrongly generated or unnecessary report files.

+  - Set `newest` to true, to order report files by most recent first, instead of ordering by oldest first.

   - Set `replace` to true, to replace the BigQuery table on running, instead of appending to it.